Eigenstate Thermalization in 1+1-Dimensional SU(2) Lattice Gauge Theory Coupled with Dynamical Fermions: Subsystem ETH: A preliminary study

 A natural partition of the gauge theory lattice is to cut links.
 This has been used for $2+1$D SU(2) LGT without matter in the electric basis~\cite{Ebner:2024mee}, and it is particular useful for the LSH formulation since if the partition cuts through a vertex, it would destroy the gauge-invariant states constructed in the LSH basis.
 A remaining Abelian constraint must be imposed for the cut links, which leads to decoupled Hilbert spaces on the subsystem that are specified by the cut boundary conditions.
 As a result, for gauge theory in general

 where $i$ denotes different cut boundary conditions and $p_i$ is a classical distribution for them.
 We expect $p_i$ to depend on the eigenenergy $E$ and also to be correlated with the reduced density matrix $\rho_A(i,E)$, since both of them originate from the same eigenstate.
 This makes the Garrison-Grover test for LGTs dramatically different from spin models.
+With this reduced density matrix, one can calculate the entanglement entropy, which will yield a “classical” contribution to the entropy depending on the boundary links and a “quantum” contribution, also known as distillable entanglement entropy.
+The latter contribution can be extracted using local operations and classical communication (LOCC), but the former cannot~\cite{Soni:2015yga,VanAcoleyen:2015ccp}.

 In the following, we assume that we know the eigenstate at energy $E_*$ completely and show observables ${\rm Tr}_A[O_A\rho_A(E)]$ at other energies calculated in three different ways:

 The first method in Eq.~\eqref{eq: Garrison Grover original} is the original Garrison-Grover test.
 The second method in Eq.~\eqref{eq: Garrison Grover unadjusted block} takes into account the direct sum structure in partition of a gauge theory system but only applies the $\beta$ scaling as in the original test to $\rho_A(i,E)$.
 However, the classical distribution $p_i(E_*)$ is taken to be that at the given energy $E_*$ and does not change with $E$ or equivalent $\beta$.
 The boundary-dependent normalization $Z_A(i,\beta)$ was introduced such that